agatamieniuk/Prework_SpaceShip/README.md

-One of the task to do before Java Course in InfoShare (from Udacity course).
+Task to do before Java Course in InfoShare (from Udacity course).